By Royal Queen

 With gut health being so important, it's paramount to try and maintain it.
 Many foods and diets seem to help with this, especially probiotic and cultured foods that serve as vessels to friendly and beneficial bacteria.
 Cannabinoids such as CBD may also play a key part in supporting gut health.

-paper published within the journal Cannabis and Cannabinoid Research states that cannabis has been used for centuries to treat a variety of disorders associated with the gastrointestinal tract.
+A paper published within the journal Cannabis and Cannabinoid Research states that cannabis has been used for centuries to treat a variety of disorders associated with the gastrointestinal tract.

 The authors add that the endocannabinoid system participates significantly in the normal physiology of gastrointestinal function, displaying involvement in motility, gut-brain-mediated fat intake and hunger signaling, inflammation and gut permeability, and dynamic interactions with gut microbiota.